-Elbow dislocations are not common.
 Elbow dislocations can be partial and this is called a subluxation or they can be complete.
 A simple dislocation implies that there is no bone involvement such as a fracture.
-A complex dislocation suggests there is bone injury such as a fracture.
+A complex dislocation suggests there is a bone injury such as a fracture.

-The most common cause of an elbow dislocation is a fall on an outstretch hand.
+The most common cause of elbow dislocation is a fall on an outstretched hand.
 If there is rotation involved when this occurs it can make the joint completely come out of the socket.
-This usually happens in trauma such as car or motorcycle accidents.
-Individuals with naturally loose joints (hypermobility) are moer at risk of elbow dislocation.
+This usually happens in trauma such as bike or motorcycle accidents.